How to Get Rid of Moles and Keep Them Away

 Moles aren’t the only critters that dig or rip through manicured yards.
 Gophers, voles, and shrews could be burrowing tunnels that look like veins in an otherwise green landscape.

-Here’s how to tell you’re dealing with a mole.
+Here’s how to tell you’re dealing with moles in the yard:

 Mole Hills and Tunnels

-Mole hills look like little volcanoes.
+Homeowners can recognize mole hills as looking like little volcanoes above the ground.
 Mole hills, also called mole mounds, are a symmetrical and circular mound of dirt that leads to an underground network of tunnels.

 Ever see the movie “Tremors”?
 Well, mole tunnels can make it seem as if you have some of those nasty monster worms roaming your yard.
-Their underground tunnels cause raised ridges on your lawn and serve a dual purpose: Tunnels are how moles hide from predators and how they hunt.
+Their main runways are underground tunnels that cause raised ridges on your lawn and serve a dual purpose: Tunnels are how moles hide from natural predators and how they hunt.

 There are two types of mole tunnels: